Sarki Lawaghar Dam

-Sarki Lawaghar Dam is a dam in Union Council Sar Kilawar Of Tehsil Taht-e-Nusrati.
+Sarki Lawaghar Dam is a dam in Union Council SarKi lawaghar Of Tehsil Taht-e-Nusrati.
 (Karak, Khyber Pakhtunkhwa), Pakistan.

 A rest house has also been constructed on the hill top.
 The dam's reservoir has become a tourist attraction for picnics, nature lovers and youngsters in District Karak.
 According to a Ranraa TV program aired dated on May 25, 2016, the majority of the picnickers interviewed wanted construction of a road to the dam.

 On August 13, 2016 following heavy monsoon rains, the drainage system of the dam gave way.